AnnTuck/MernNotes/README.md

 # MernNotes
-This is a simple note sending app written by Ann Tuck using the MERN.
+This is a simple note sending app written by Ann Tuck using the MERN stack.

 Give it a try and add your note to the inbox of inane messages.